rKaic/pennyworth/README.md

 The `serverID` parameter is the service-specific ID of the server/organization in which the command was received.

-The `callback` parameter is a function that writes its argument to the channel in which the command was received.
+The `respond` parameter is a function that writes its argument to the channel in which the command was received.

 ## Adding Polls